Architdevpro/EduAI/README.md

 ✅ Worksheets & e-books
 ✅ Suggested videos for self-study
 ✅ An **AI-powered tutor** to answer questions, generate practice, and create personalized study plans.
+✅ Perfectly Designed to work with UN SDG: Quality Education

 ---